sonofeft/RocketIsp/docs/nozzle_eff.rst

 `TDK at Sierra Engineering & Software, Inc. <http://sierraengineering.com/TDK/tdk.html>`_

 The charts below show typical results from a **TDK** chemical kinetics calculation.
-The charts demonstrate the shifting species concentrations for a LOX/LH2 thruster as a function of area ratio.
+The charts demonstrate the shifting species mass fractions for a LOX/LH2 thruster as a function of area ratio.

 Notice how the mass fractions move from the frozen value towards the equilibrium value and how large throats shift further than small throats.

-Notice also that reaction rates near the throat are much higher than at the nozzle exit.
+Notice also that reaction rates near the throat are much higher than at the nozzle exit (due to higher temperature and pressure near the throat).

 .. raw:: html